SirGeraud/StormCall/Original App Design Project - README Template.md

 - [Add list of network requests by screen ]
 - [Create basic snippets for each Parse network request]
 - [OPTIONAL: List endpoints if using existing API such as Yelp]

+## Week 10
+[X] Found lottie animations for later use
+[X] Implemented Network Request for OpenWeatherAPI [X]Implemeted forcast structure for later use.

+##FEEDBACK
+I UNDERSTAND THAT WE'VE BEEN USING THE STORY BOARD BUT OUR TEAM DECIDED TO TAKE A DIFFERENT DIRECTION IN TERM OF USING SWIFT UI.
+WOULD THERE BE ANY PROBLEMS MOVING FOWARD IN USING THIS STILL?
+MODIFCATIONS WILL BE MAKE IF ACCORDING TO YOUR ANSWER.